kStoykow/Projects/README.md

-This is repo where i will put my first Project tries.
+This is my playground.
+Here I collect and develop my project prototypes.